Information-Theoretic Foundations for Machine Learning

-By expressing what is fundamentally possible in machine learning, we aim to develop intuition that can \emph{guide} fruitful investigation.
+Performance is measured by the expected log-loss, of which the reducible component is equal to the expected KL divergence between the clairvoyant predictive distribution will full knowledge of the data generating measure and the predictive distribution produced by our learner.
+By characterizing the performance of the optimal Bayesian learner, we express what is fundamentally possible in machine learning and develop intuition that can \emph{guide} fruitful investigation.

 Unlike existing analyses which weaken with increasing data complexity, our theoretical tools provide accurate insights across diverse machine learning settings.
 For example, previous theories about learning from sequential data often rely on specific and rigid mixing time assumptions.
 In this monograph, we outline the work of \citet{jeon2024informationtheoretic} which leverages information-theoretic tools to characterize the sample complexity of learning from sequences which are autoregressively generated by transformers \citep{vaswani2017attention}.
 We also present the extensions which enable the analysis of hierarchical data generating processes which resemble meta-learning and in-context learning in large language models (LLMs).
 The fact that these analytic techniques remarkably apply whether data is exchangeable or exhibits more complex structure provides evidence that our findings are fundamental.